evykassirer/playing-the-internship-game/docs/0-Preparing/continuing_side_projects.md

 This section continues the discussion on side projects.
 It's meant to go in a little more depth if you already have some coding and side project experience, but it might still be an interesting read otherwise.

+### Once you have work experience

+Projects are important when you don't have work experience yet, but they're not *as* essential once you have work experience on your resume. **There's a lot of experiences that valuable to have in life besides side projects.** It's really healthy to have other hobbies besides programming.

+At this point, projects are less for finding *a* job and more for increasing your options, or for personal interest.
+For example, if you eventually want to try doing a data science role, it's easier to convince a company that you're genuinely interested in data science if a data science project shows up on your resume.

-### More signals that side projects can give the employer
+### More ways employers can see side projects

 **You can work in a team**

 - *Example*: You make a platformer game with 2 friends and publish it online.
-It only has one hour of gameplay but it works great!
+There's only one level in the game but it works great!
-- *Why it's useful*: You'll have to work in a team at some point
+- *Why it's useful*: A lot of software is developed in teams and this experience will help you learn how to work in teams more effectively

 **You can go in depth in a subject**